 Later on, when the emotion of it all has faded, we can talk through the real issues of that problem.
 When we are both cool-headed and open to listening to each other.

-Can I overly emphasize practising this in a mirror?
+Can I overly emphasize practicing this in a mirror?
 If he hears you flirt but your face isn’t with it the fun will be ruined.
 My face is an unwilling traitor to my cause of speaking words of life to my husband.

 - Practice what you will say next time drama comes up.